mendix/docs/howto40/set-up-visibility-and-editability-based-on-an-enumeration.md

 ---
 ## Description

 This section describes how you can configure widgets to be visible or editable based on the value of an enumeration attribute.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=12748227).

 ## Instructions